infrared5/massroute-pi/docs/features.md

 </pre>

 ###Criteria
+* Is notified in a manner that represents a bus being out of proximity.
 * Is notified in a calm manner when bus is within 5 minutes of target stop.
 * Is notified in an urgent manner when bus is within 2 minutes of target stop.